apre-group/checkmate/README.md

 ## Input

-We support the original CheckMate input format, i.e. a dictionary with the following keys:
+We support an extension of the original CheckMate input format, i.e. a dictionary with the following keys:
 1. `players`: expects the list of all players in the game.
 2. `actions`: expects the list of all possible actions throughout the game.
 3. `infinitesimals`: lists all symbolic values occurring in the utilities that are supposed to be treated as inferior to the other symbolic values.